-The purpose of the reading reflections and lesson implementation applications is to provide participants with regular opportunities to demonstrate their understanding of critical aspects of the readings and to apply lesson plans to professional practice.
-Each reflection must be word processes and turned in on the date due for full credit.
-You also must be prepared to discuss reflections in class in order to receive full credit.
+The purpose of the reading reflections and applications is to provide candidates with regular opportunities to demonstrate their understanding of and ability to apply critical aspects of professional practice and standards.
+For full credit, each reflection must be word processed and submitted on or before the date due.
+Be prepared to discuss reflections in class in order to receive full credit.